ijlee2/embroider-css-modules/CONTRIBUTING.md

 <details>
 <summary>Run the demo app</summary>

-1. Once dependencies have been installed, you can run the demo app (also called `docs-app`).
+1. Once dependencies have been installed, you can run the [demo app](./docs/embroider-css-modules).

     ```sh
     # From the workspace root